Skin care specialist salary & career outlook

 Employment outlook and job prospects for skin care specialists

-The BLS reports that 30,230 skin care specialists were employed in the United States in 2010.
-The states with the greatest number of employed skin care specialists were California, Texas, Florida, New York and Illinois.
+BLS data indicates that 44,400 skin care specialists were employed nationwide in 2012.
+Texas was reported as employing the highest number of skin care specialists that year, followed by California, Florida, New York and Massachusetts.

 Salary ranges for skin care specialists